-- Complete all requested evaluations.

-- Complete misconduct report, if applicable.

-- Submit Statement of Expense Form to NCAA (see Appendix F).
+- Complete all requested evaluations. - Complete misconduct/red card forms, if applicable. - Submit online statement of expense report to NCAA.
+You will be prompted by NCAA staff to complete this report.
+(See Appendix B.)

 Section 6 • Travel, Lodging and Expense Reimbursement